gundarsv/company-2020/README.md

 ---
 ### Company API
 Backend of the application which connects to the MS SQL Server.
 Company API is written in Go programming language.
 [Read about Go here]().
 To connect to MS SQL Server it uses [denisenkom/go-mssqldb](https://github.com/denisenkom/go-mssqldb) driver.
-For HTTP Routing [gorilla/mux](https://github.com/gorilla/mux) is used.
+For HTTP Request routing [gorilla/mux](https://github.com/gorilla/mux) is used.

 ---